Best MTB flat pedals 2024 – 9 top options for trail and gravity riding

 The curved edges and low profile shape of the Atlas pedals helps them avoid collisions (Image credit: Rich Owen)

-The redesigned Atlas is now the best flat pedal overall
+The latest Atlas is our best flat pedal overall

 Specifications